AlexandreFenyo/net-monitor/README.md

 There are two probe types:

 - internal probles :
   such a probe run in the net-monitor server and is associated to a data set.
+It collects data and pushes them to the dataset.

 ### chart